franciscomesquitaAI/Learning_Notes/ML-DataScience/Techniques-Frameworks-Methods-Tools/Kolmogorov–Arnold-Networks-(KAN)/Kolmogorov–Arnold-Networks-KAN.md

 ---
 # Scientific Breakthrough

-A new research called "*KAN: Kolmogorov–Arnold Network*" has created excitement in the machine learning (ML) community.
-It presents a new perspective on Neural Networks, being a possible alternative to Multi-Layer Perceptrons (MLP), a cornerstone of current ML \[1].

 Inspired by Kolmogorov-Arnold representation theorem \[2], KANs diverge from traditional MLPs by replacing fixed activation function with learnable functions, eliminating the need for linear weight matrices.